Resources

 Guaranteed Surrender Value (GSV)

-This is the minimum amount that an insurance company pays to the policyholder upon surrendering the policy.
+This is the minimum amount an insurance company pays the policyholder upon surrendering the policy.
 The GSV is predetermined at the time of policy purchase and is usually a percentage of the total premiums paid.

 Special Surrender Value (SSV)